Most People Have No Idea There’s A Massive Sand Cave In Virginia…And It’s Stunning

 Virginia never ceases to amaze us with its beautiful vistas, rolling valleys, and downright unusual natural formations.
 Even so, most folks have never heard of the massive sand cave located in Ewing, Virginia.
 If you didn’t have any context, you might assume these photographs were taken somewhere out west.
 In reality, seeing the cave is as easy as making the trip to the Virginia entrance of Cumberland Gap National Park.
-These photographs will show you just how much of a natural gem this sand cave is.
+These photographs will show you just how much of a natural gem this sand cave hike in Virginia is.